Lloyd D. Brown: World War II

 Brown served on the War Department staff at the start of the American entry into World War II, and subsequently served as Assistant Chief of Staff for Operations and Training (G3) at Headquarters, Army Ground Forces.
 He was promoted to the rank of colonel in the Army of the United States (AUS) on December 12, 1941.
 During the U.S. Army's huge wartime expansion he was accused of encouraging Regular Army officers to have senior officers of the National Guard replaced by writing negative performance evaluations on them, enabling Regular Army officers to fill these positions and receive promotions and command assignments.

 In mid-1942 he became the assistant division commander (ADC) of the 102nd Infantry Division after receiving another promotion, this time to brigadier general (AUS), on May 24, 1942.

 He remained in this position until January 1943 when he was reassigned to be the new commanding general (CG) of the 28th Infantry Division, an Army National Guard formation.
 He was taking over from Major General Omar Bradley, who had been sent to the North African Theater of Operations to be the personal representative of General Dwight D. Eisenhower, the Supreme Allied Commander.
-Brown received yet another promotion, the third since December 1941 and America's entry into the war, this time to major general (AUS), on March 15, 1943.
+Brown received promotion to major general (AUS) on March 15, 1943.
 He led the division during training in the United States and left for the United Kingdom in October 1943, arriving in South Wales soon afterwards.
-The division trained there until late July 1944 when it was sent to Northern France to take part in the Allied invasion of Normandy, and saw its first combat in Operation Cobra, in an attempt to break out of the Normandy beachhead and end the temporary stalemate.
-He served until being relieved in August 1944 over concerns that his division was not progressing rapidly enough against German defenses.
+The division trained there until late July 1944 when it was sent to Northern France to take part in the Allied invasion of Normandy, and saw its first combat in Operation Cobra, an attempt to break out of the Normandy beachhead and end the temporary stalemate.
+He served until being relieved on August 12 over concerns that his division was not progressing rapidly enough against German defenses.